-mixed-mode relationship specifies whether the relationship described is common-mode, differential-mode or single-ended.
+C,D,S specifies whether the relationship described is common-mode, differential-mode or single-ended.
 Legal values are S (for single-ended), C (for common-mode) and D (for differential-mode).
-If no letter is present and S is followed by an integer, a single-ended relationship is being described.
-Either one letters or no letter must be used; a letter may not appear by itself between S and a port number.
-When a pair of ports is present, the second port listed is assumed to be the reference port.

-port specifies the number of the single-ended port(s) described in the relationship.
+If the letter S is present and followed by a single integer, a single-ended relationship is being described.
+A letter may not appear by itself, nor may an integer appear by itself.
+When a pair of ports is present, the second port listed is assumed to be the reference port. port an integer, specifies the number of the single-ended port(s) described in the relationship.
 The integer number corresponds to the order of the ports as described under the [Reference] keyword.
 Only non-zero integers may be used.
 For single-ended relationship groups, a single integer is used.
-For mixed-mode data, two port integers are used, separated by a single comma without whitespace or carriage returns and/or line feeds.
-Multiple commas without separation by integers are not permitted.
+For mixed-mode data, two port integers are used, separated by a single comma without by integers are not permitted.